Skip to main content

 Eligible family members of EEA and Swiss nationals covered by the Withdrawal Agreement may come to the UK to join their family member.

-Those who fail to apply to the EUSS within the applicable deadline (the later of 30 June 2021 or 3 months from arrival in the UK) but do so at a later date, any period of unlawful residence in the UK and Islands beyond the expiry of the deadline up to the date a valid late application is made is to be treated as lawful residence for considering the three year ordinary residence requirement.
+Those who fail to apply to the EUSS within the applicable deadline (the latter of 30 June 2021 or 3 months from arrival in the UK) but do so at a later date, any period of unlawful residence in the UK and Islands beyond the expiry of the deadline up to the date a valid late application is made is to be treated as lawful residence for considering the three year ordinary residence requirement.

 Assessing applications for support